 When Miller Puckette came up with his fiddle object in Max, he did not expect that there would ever be a perfect pitch rider for the violin; the signal is just too complicated.
 There are always octave displacements and odd pitches (the inexplicable sixth is common) occurring, often for no apparent reason-it is just an embedded feature of bowed sound.
-From a composer's standpoint, this is unacceptable behavior, but from an improvisationary aesthetic, the unexpected is often desired and relished.
-I set my MIDI note on outcomes from bow pressure in a way that I couldn't predict, but at the same time could feel a sense of pitched shapes and tonalities and where they might morph to.
-Through the bow it was possible to become aware of what might be described in Chaos Theory as the attractor sensibility.
+From a composer's standpoint, this is unacceptable behavior, but from an improvisational aesthetic, the unexpected is often desired and seized upon.
+In my early bows, I set my MIDI note-on outcomes from bow pressure in a way that I couldn't predict, but at the same time could feel a sense of pitched shapes and tonalities and where they might morph to.
+Through the bow it was possible to become aware of what might be described in chaos theory as the attractor sensibility.
 Just recently, at McMillen's studio, I was asked to try and screw up a new pitch tracking code-make it make mistakes.
 It read spiccato passages quite well but could still be tricked by fingered harmonics and sul ponticello.
 This gets better and better for the composer but is not really interesting to the improviser.

-Other notions coming out of the McMillen's Beam Foundation preference the possibility of multiple bow interaction.
+Coming out of McMillen's bow experimentation is also the possibility of multiple bow interaction.
 This not only takes care of the quartet and chamber orchestra options but could take the bow(s) into more radical and scary scenarios.
-One of the Relative Violins from the 1980s was the Double piston, triple neck, wheeling violin-a double-bowed instrument built to measure distance in music (as opposed to time) in Australian outback conditions.
+One of the Relative Violins from the 1980s was the double piston, triple neck, wheeling violin (Fig. 8)-a double-bowed instrument built to measure distance in music (as opposed to time) in Australian outback conditions [26].

 Another was a Siamese twin violin that delved into aspects of duality; naturally enough it required a double bow.
-I later discovered the violin playing Blaûek conjoined sisters, who could have used this instrument if it had been invented back in 1891, when they were exhibited in Paris (17).
+I later discovered the violin-playing conjoined Blaûek sisters, who could have used this instrument if it had been invented back in 1891, when they were exhibited in Paris [27].
 Moving forward with these examples, we can begin to imagine the digital modeling of two or many bows dueling in previously impossible data worlds: dozens of interactive bows transmitting to a central hub or telematic bow hookups of massed strings swarming on a global scale-it's going to be a Chinese violin factory anyway.

 Strings were never part of a military band going into battle, as they simply could not be heard.
-But digital bow transmission and amplification place the improvising violinist in contexts that historically have not been considered "in the tradition": violins outside the expected territory (The Relative Violin project also specialized in territorial disputes, such as performances involving the Sydney airport, freeways, beach, explosives, earth diggers, and supermarkets).
-So, the bow as active improvisational weapon in the digital realm does not necessarily have to transform the sound of a violin with signal processing, control samples or images, or make one violin or cello into a corporation-sized wiz-bang orchestra.
-The bow can intercede and improvise with any physical phenomena that can be measured, modeled, transformed, or powered by digital data, like traffic, credit cards, player pianos, robots, bulldozers, sports, weather, medical monitoring, or the real time collapsing figures of Wall Street.
+But digital bow transmission and amplification place the improvising violinist in contexts that historically have not been considered "in the tradition": violins outside the expected territory (The Relative Violin project [28] also engaged in sonic territorial disputes, such as performances involving the Sydney airport, freeways, beach, explosives, earth diggers and supermarkets).
+So the bow as active improvisational weapon in the digital realm does not necessarily have to transform the sound of a violin with signal processing, control samples or images, or make one violin or cello into a corporationsized whiz-bang orchestra.
+The bow can intercede and improvise with any physical phenomenon that can be measured, modeled, transformed or powered by digital data, like traffic, credit cards, player pianos, robots, bulldozers, sports, weather, medical monitoring or the realtime collapsing figures of Wall Street.